PX20/trafficmap/replit.md

 # Community Connect Australia

 ## Overview
-Community Connect Australia is a real-time safety and incident monitoring application for Australia.
-It provides live updates on traffic events, emergency incidents, crime reports, suspicious behavior alerts, and traffic camera feeds.
-The application supports community-driven incident reporting across all Australian states and territories.
-It features a full-stack web application with an interactive map interface and advanced filtering capabilities to view and analyze safety conditions in real-time across Australia.
+Community Connect Australia is a Facebook-style community social network for safety and incident reporting across Australia.
+It provides community-driven posts for safety updates, crime reports, suspicious activity, lost/found items, and local community issues.
+The application features a full-stack web application with an interactive map interface and social features (reactions, comments) to view and engage with community posts in real-time.

 ## User Preferences
 Preferred communication style: Simple, everyday language.